White Snake Temple: Worship and rituals

-The White Snake Temple is distinguished by its unique rituals involving live snakes.
-The temple keeps several large snakes—often albino or leucistic pythons—which are regarded as spiritual representatives or manifestations of Bai Suzhen.
-As of 2025, the temple houses approximately 300 white snakes.
+The White Snake Temple keeps live snakes, including albino or leucistic pythons, which are regarded at the temple as manifestations or representatives of Bai Suzhen.
+As of 2025, the temple housed approximately 300 white snakes.

-The most well-known ritual is called "Crossing Under the Snake" (鑽蛇底).
-In this practice, temple staff and handlers hold a large python aloft while devotees walk or crawl beneath it.
-This act is believed to bring great fortune, dispel misfortune, and invoke the blessings of the White Snake Lady.
-The snakes are treated with deep reverence and are considered sacred beings rather than pets.
+One of the temple's rituals is known as "Crossing Under the Snake" (鑽蛇底).
+Temple staff and handlers hold a large python above the ground while devotees walk or crawl underneath it.
+The ritual is associated with seeking good fortune, protection from misfortune, and blessings from the White Snake Lady.

-On the deity’s birthday celebration, held during the Dragon Boat Festival, the White Snake Temple hosts a series of activities.
-These include a scripture-chanting ceremony led by Taoist priests, a group worship service in honor of the goddess's birthday, egg-balancing rituals, and events intended to attract wealth and divine blessings.
-Devotees may also request symbolic items to take home, such as "dragon robes" (the shed skin of the temple's snakes) and "treasure basins", believed to bring good fortune.
+The temple holds celebrations for the deity's birthday during the Dragon Boat Festival.
+Activities include scripture recitation by Taoist priests, group worship, egg-balancing rituals, and ceremonies associated with seeking wealth and blessings.
+Devotees may also receive items such as "dragon robes", referring to shed snake skin, and "treasure basins", which are associated with good fortune.

-Worshippers commonly offer traditional items such as incense, flowers, and fruit.
-It is also customary to present offerings associated with beauty and femininity—such as cosmetics or perfume—in homage to the goddess's graceful human form in the legend.
-According to the temple, most worshippers seek blessings related to wealth.
-However, due to the romantic legend of Bai Suzhen and Xu Xian, many also visit to pray for love and marriage.
+Worshippers commonly offer incense, flowers, and fruit.
+Cosmetics and perfume are also offered at the temple.
+According to the temple, most worshippers seek blessings related to wealth, while some visit to pray for love and marriage because of the romantic story of Bai Suzhen and Xu Xian.